-- (v) a separate 24 hour telephone number for fault enquiries and emergencies, the charge for which is no more than the cost of a local call, being the telephone number for the distributor and giving the name of the distributor;121 - (w) contact details of interpreter services in community languages; 122 - (x) any proportionate billing information in accordance with clause 22;123 - (y) if a customer's bill is derived from smart meter interval data: - (i) the index read at the end of the billing period; and - (ii) the index read at the start of the billing period124; and - (iii) the actual tariffs; and - (iv) the total amount of electricity (in kWh) 125consumed in each period or class of period in respect of which a relevant tariff applies to a customer.
-126
+telephone number for the distributor and giving the name of the distributor; $^{136}$

+- (w) contact details of interpreter services in community languages; - (x) any proportionate billing information in accordance with clause 22; - (y) if a customer's bill is derived from interval data from a smart meter: - (i) the index read at the end of the billing period; and - (ii) the index read at the start of the billing period; and - (iii) the actual tariffs; and - (iv) the total amount of electricity (in kWh)consumed in each period or class of period in respect of which a relevant tariff applies to a customer.

-Additional obligations in relation to the provision of metering information to customers are contained in the Electricity Metering Code.
+Additional obligations in relation to the provision of metering information to customers are contained in the Electricity Metering Code and the Gas Distribution System $Code^{142}$ .

-- (2) The retailer must include amounts billed for goods and services (other than the sale and supply of energy) in a separate bill or as a separate item in an energy bill.127 - (3) Application of this clause to standard retail contracts
+(2) The retailer must include amounts billed for goods and services (other than the sale and supply of energy) in a separate bill or as a separate item in an energy bill.

+Application of this clause to standard retail contracts This clause applies in relation to standard retail contracts.